microsoft/RTVS-docs/sqlserver.md

-RTVS has a number of features that make it easier to use this feature than just copying and pasting your R code into your Transact-SQL editor.
+RTVS has a number of features that make it easier to use this feature than just copying and pasting your R code into your T-SQL editor.
 To understand how this works, let's break down RTVS features into several categories, and walk through each one in turn: